telehash/telehash.github.io/v3/e3x/reliable.md

 <a name="seq" />
 ## `seq` - Sequenced Data

 The requirement for a reliable channel is always including a simple incrementing `"seq":1` positive integer value on every packet that contains any content (including the `end`).
-All `seq` values start at 1 with the open and increment per packet sent when it contains any data to be processed, with a maximum value of 4,294,967,295 (a 32-bit unsigned integer)
+All `seq` values start at 1 with the open and increment per packet sent when it contains any data to be processed, with a maximum value of 4,294,967,295 (a 32-bit unsigned integer).

 A buffer of these packets must be kept keyed by the seq value until the recipient has responded confirming them in an [`ack`](#ack).
 When the buffer is nearing full or new packets are being dropped, a [`miss`](#miss) should be sent to indicate what is missing and the capacity left.

-The receiving app logic must only process sequenced packets and their contents in order, any packets received with a sequence value that is older than already processed ones must be dropped, and any of order must either be buffered or dropped depending on local resources available.
+The receiving app logic must only process sequenced packets and their contents in order, any packets received with a sequence value that is older than already processed ones must be dropped, and any out of order must either be buffered or dropped depending on local resources available.

 <a name="ack" />
 ## `ack` - Acknowledgements

 The `"ack":1` integer is included on outgoing packets as the highest known `seq` value confirmed as *delivered to the app* (as much as is possible to confirm immediately).
 What this means is that any library must provide a way to send data/packets to the app using it in a serialized way, and be told when the app is done processing one packet so that it can both confirm that `seq` as well as give the app the next one in order.
 Any outgoing `ack` must be the last processed `seq` so that the sender can confirm that the data was completely received/handled by the recipient.

 If a received packet contains a `seq` but does not contain an `ack` then the recipient is not required to send one for the given `seq` while it's still processing packets for up to one second.
-This allows senders to manage their outgoing buffer of packets and the rate of ack's being returned, and ensures that an `ack` will still be sent at a regular rate based on what is actually received.
+This allows senders to manage their outgoing buffer of packets and the rate of acks being returned, and ensures that an `ack` will still be sent at a regular rate based on what is actually received.

 An `ack` may also be sent in its own packet ad-hoc at any point without any content data, and these ad-hoc acks must not include a `seq` value as they are not part of the content stream and are out-of-band.